Title 902 | Chapter 020 | Regulation 150REG

 "Cabinet" means the Cabinet for Health and Family Services.(2)

-"Low risk" means a normal uncomplicated prenatal course as determined by adequate prenatal care and prospects for a normal uncomplicated birth including criteria recognized by the American College of Obstetrics and Gynecologists in their Standards for Obstetric-Gynecologic Services, as amended.Section 2.
+"Low risk" means a normal, uncomplicated prenatal course as determined by adequate prenatal care and prospects for a normal, uncomplicated birth including criteria recognized by the Commission for the Accreditation of Birth Centers (CABC).Section 2.

 Administration and Operation.(1)